prestonharberts/bib/Bible/rom9.md

 Why not?
 Because they pursued it not by faith but (as if it were possible) by works.
 They stumbled over the stumbling stone,
 ###### 33
 just as it is written,
->  “ Look, I am laying in Zion a stone that will cause people to stumble
+> “Look, I am laying in Zion a stone that will cause people to stumble
->  “ And a rock that will make them fall,
+> “And a rock that will make them fall,
->  “ Yet the one who believes in him will not be put to shame.”
+> “Yet the one who believes in him will not be put to shame.”